 "After Hurricane Laura, we canvassed the streets and helped people get into the online mutual aid group.
-Sometimes folks would just hand us their phones, and we would join the group for them.
+Sometimes folks would just hand us their phones, and we would join the group for them and show them how to post.
 In other cases, we or someone else would post on their behalf.
-Check in on your neighbors, and make sure they have access to the group through at least one individual so that we can stay in touch and get them exactly what they need."
+Check on your neighbors, and make sure they have access to the group through at least one individual so we can stay in touch and get them exactly what they need.
+This is important because folks often need items and information that isn't typically available through national nonprofit or government distributions."

-4. Don't Forget to Sleep!
+4. Don't Forget to Sleep and Rest!